Display¶

 When this technique is used, the application draws in the partial buffer.
 To flush the drawings, the content of the partial buffer is copied to the display (to its internal memory or to a complete buffer from which the display reads).

 A partial buffer of the desired size has to be allocated in RAM.
-If the display does not have its own internal memory, a complete buffer also has to be allocated in RAM, and the display has to be configured to read from the complete buffer.
+If the display does not have its own internal memory, a complete buffer also has to be allocated in RAM, and the display has to be configured to read from the whole buffer.

 The implementation should follow these steps:

-- First, the application draws in the partial buffer.
+First, the application draws in the partial buffer.

-Dual Partial Buffer¶
+Dual Partial Buffer

-A second partial buffer can be used to avoid the synchronization delay before between two drawing cycles.
+A second partial buffer can be used to avoid the synchronization delay between two drawing cycles.
 While one of the two partial buffers is being copied to the display, the application can start drawing in the second partial buffer.

 Using a dual partial buffer has no impact on the application code.

-Application Limitations¶
+Application Limitations

-Using a partial buffer rather than a complete buffer may require adapting the code of the application, since rendering a graphical element may require multiple passes.
+Using a partial buffer rather than a complete buffer may require adapting the code of the application since rendering a graphical element may require multiple passes.
 If the application uses MWT, a custom render policy has to be used.

-Besides, the GraphicsContext.readPixel() and the GraphicsContext.readPixels() APIs can not be used on the graphics context of the display in partial buffer mode.
+Besides, the GraphicsContext.readPixel() and the GraphicsContext.readPixels() APIs can not be used on the graphics context of the display in partial buffer policy.
 Indeed, we cannot rely on the current content of the back buffer as it doesn’t contain what is seen on the screen.

 Using a partial buffer can have a significant impact on animation performance.
 Refer to Animations for more information on the development of animations in an application.

-Implementation Example¶
+Implementation Example

 The partial buffer demo provides an example of partial buffer implementation.
 This example explains how to implement partial buffer support in the BSP and how to use it in an application.